defland/bhpcore/README.md

 https://www.aithercoin.com

-What is Aither?
+What is Bluehost?
 ----------------

-Aither (BHP) is an innovative cryptocurrency.
+Bluehost (BHP) is an innovative cryptocurrency.
 A form of digital currency secured by cryptography and issued through a decentralized and advanced mining market.
 Based on Dash, it's an enhanced and further developed version, featuring the masternode technology with 50% Reward, near-instant and secure payments as well as anonymous transactions.
-Aither has great potential for rapid growth and expansion.
+Bluehost has great potential for rapid growth and expansion.
 Based on a total Proof of Work and Masternode system, it is accesible to everyone, it ensures a fair and stable return of investment for the Graphics Processing Units (GPUs) miners and the Masternode holders.

 License
 -------

-Aither Core is released under the terms of the MIT license.
+Bluehost Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process